 Yes and no. If you eat granola that is loaded with candy, marshmallows and other sweet food it is more like a dessert.
 But if your granola is made of protein-rich seeds and nuts and natural sweeteners, then it can be a perfectly healthy snack.
-Treat this grainless granola as fuel to feed your body, and it will be healthy nutrients your body needs.

 - Irresistible Gluten Free Caramel Apple Cake

 - Yummy Gluten Free Cranberry Muffins With Streusel